 "Downtown?"

-"No, you moron.
-Women want a man who will drop 'em where they stand, pin 'em to a pile of laundry, or an upstairs' step.
+"No, you moron."
+And banging all the harder, he went on.
+"I know women.
+What women want is a man who will drop 'em where they stand, pin 'em to a pile of laundry, or an upstairs' step.
 Or, better yet, shove 'em in the closet and bang 'em on their shoes.
 Bang 'em like they mean it.
 Bang 'em hard enough to make up for all the limp wimps they've had to put up with year after year while they withered."

 I looked out my side window at the world blurring by.

-I had a girlfriend once, whose recurring criticism of me was my girlish sensitivity.
+At the risk of acquiring a complex, I recalled a girlfriend of mine from years ago.
+Kat was her name.
+Kat's recurring criticism of me was my sensitivity.
 Was this what Kat was getting at; that she wanted me to do her like callous Bob, here?
-That Kat did have lot of shoes.
-Ya, maybe that's why she broke up with me; to find a guy who had more insight into the true use of that closet paved with shoes.
+After all, that Kat of mine did have lot of shoes.
+Ya, maybe that's why she broke up with me; to find a guy who had more insight into the true use of that closet of hers--paved with shoes.

-Listen to the soldier; Sure there was conquer in his voice, but for all his girl-slaying, there was no joy in his voice--only drudgery.
-Yes, listen to the soldier straining to convince himself of his woman creed.
-A creed, perhaps, he was starting to question himself.
+Yes, just listen to the old soldier.
+Sure there was conquer in his voice, but for all his girl-slaying, there was no joy in his voice.
+What I heard was tired old soldier straining to convince himself of his womanizing creed.

-I got back to my side window; the world blurring by.
-That's what I liked about the blur; everything's a whole--equal.
-Ya, and with everything equal, there is no thing no someone.
+I got back to my side window; back to my study of the world blurring by.
+That's what I liked about the blur; there were no specifics, everything's a whole--equal.
+Ya, and with everything equal, there is no one thing, no someone.
 But, wait; I just noticed something--some kind of gold rod had blurred by.

 Omen.